-All of these factors could result in immediate and longer term declines in the demand for our products, which could adversely affect our sales, cash flows and overall financial condition.
+All of these factors could result in a decline in the demand for our products, which could adversely affect our business and overall financial condition.

 If we are unable to compete successfully against other businesses that sell the products that we sell, we could lose customers and our sales and profits may decline.